jeffbrosehms/windows-itpro-docs/windows/deployment/update/waas-overview.md

 Specialized systems—such as devices that control medical equipment, point-of-sale systems, and ATMs—often require a longer servicing option because of their purpose.
 These devices typically perform a single important task and don’t need feature updates as frequently as other devices in the organization.
 It’s more important that these devices be kept as stable and secure as possible than up to date with user interface changes.
 The LTSC servicing model prevents Windows 10 Enterprise LTSB devices from receiving the usual feature updates and provides only quality updates to ensure that device security stays up to date.
 With this in mind, quality updates are still immediately available to Windows 10 Enterprise LTSB clients, but customers can choose to defer them by using one of the servicing tools mentioned in the section Servicing tools.

 > [!NOTE]
+> **Unsupported versions and editions**:
+> *Windows 10 Enterprise LTSC*: Windows Update for Business (WUfB) does not support the *Long Term Service Channel* release.
+Plan to use alternative patching methods, like WSUS or Configuration Manager.

+> [!NOTE]
 > Windows 10 Enterprise LTSB is a separate Long-Term Servicing Channel version.
 >
 > Long-term Servicing channel is not intended for deployment on most or all the devices in an organization; it should be used only for special-purpose devices.
 As a general guideline, a device with Microsoft Office installed is a general-purpose device, typically used by an information worker, and therefore it is better suited for the Semi-Annual servicing channel.